 - Make sure you are prepared for spring weather with rain boots and rain jackets.
 Lots of kids love going puddle jumping or playing in the rain.
 You can encourage them to explore in the mud – after all, it is alright to get those boots dirty!

 - Go on a search for plants that are beginning to grow.
 Look for leaves starting to bud on trees.
 This is a great opportunity to discuss the life cycle of plants.
-I still remember being so excited as a child to see crocuses peeking through the dirt and leaves.
+I still remember being so excited as a child to see crocuses peeking through the dirt and leaves (or even snow!).

 - Look for signs of nature.
 Watch and listen for birds and other wildlife, as well as nests or burrows.
 See if you can find tracks, especially in the mud.
 Identify birds by their calls.